Unboxed-Software/solana-course/content/cpi.md

     account_infos: &[AccountInfo<'_>]
 ) -> ProgramResult

-// used when a program must provide a 'signature' for a PDA, hence the signer_seeds param pub fn invoke_signed(
+// used when a program must provide a 'signature' for a PDA, hence the signer_seeds parameter pub fn invoke_signed(
     instruction: &Instruction,
     account_infos: &[AccountInfo<'_>],